ECTipline Reporting Procedures

 - Information Received

-The purpose of the EC Hotline is to provide a confidential way, outside of normal reporting procedures, for students and employees to report suspected violations of college policy and illegal activities.
+The purpose of the ECTipline is to provide a confidential way, outside of normal reporting procedures, for students and employees to report suspected violations of college policy and illegal activities.

-The following is a list of examples of actions and violations that may be reported through the EC Hotline.
+The following is a list of examples of actions and violations that may be reported through the ECTipline.

 - Theft of cash or college property;